 - 20.H.3.f.
 Training The creation and delivery of training or training content by Judicial Department Employees may be recorded for the purpose of making this training or training content available at a later time or as a reference.
 Training provided by outside vendors or subject matter experts but sponsored by the Judicial Department and for the benefit of Judicial Employees may also be recorded subject to the vendor or subject matter expert's prior written authorization.
 Any recording must be agreed to by the meeting organizer(s) prior to the start of the meeting, and all meeting participants should be made aware that the recording is taking place. - 20.H.3.g.
 Meetings Meetings conducted by and between Judicial Department Employees may be recorded for legitimate business purposes such as making the meeting available at a later time or as a reference.
 Any recording must be agreed to by the meeting organizer(s) prior to the start of the meeting, and all meeting participants should be made aware that the recording is taking place prior to the start of the meeting. - 20.H.3.h.
 Performance Evaluations Judicial Department Employees may use recording devices for purposes of performance evaluation and/or feedback when agreed to by the person being recorded. - 20.H.3.i.
-Legitimate Business Purpose Judicial Department Employees may use recording devices for legitimate business purposes when agreed to by the person(s) being recorded and when approved in advance by the Administrative Authority. - 20.H.4.
+Legitimate Business Purpose Judicial Department Employees may use recording devices for legitimate business purposes when agreed to by the person(s) being recorded and when approved in advance by the Administrative Authority.
+The consent and approval requirements do not apply if the recording is required by a court order, federal statute or regulation, state statute, court rule, Chief Judge Order or Chief Justice Directive. - 20.H.3.j.
+Probation Officers Probation Officers when performing their official duties may record sessions with probation clients when that client requests that the meeting be recorded or if the client is themselves recording the meeting. - 20.H.4.
 Process to Request Copy of Recording An employee subject to a corrective or disciplinary action may request a copy of a recording of a meeting held pursuant to Rule 29.C.5. from Human Resources.
 The employee must make the request in writing, and the request must be sent to the Director of Human Resources.
 Witnesses may not request copies of interviews given in relation to an investigation.
 Employees may not request copies of any other recordings by Human Resources.